 • In case of a natural calamity or acquisition of land or resources, the district collector also assess the amount of relief and compensation to be offered to affected parties

-• The district treasury also falls under the jurisdiction of the collector and all officers within revenue and treasury department report into him.
+• The district treasury also falls under the jurisdiction of the collector and all officers within the revenue and treasury department report into him.

 Responsibilities as a District Magistrate